steve-papadogiannis/dist-sys-client-vue/README.md

 npm run serve
 ```

-Application will be bound to http://localhost:8383/
+Application will be bound to http://localhost:8080/
+and the server will be contacted at http://localhost:8383

-If different hostname or/and port is/are preferred, changes in the content:
+If different hostname or/and port is/are preferred for the
+server connection, changes in the content:

 ```properties
 VUE_APP_HOST_NAME=localhost